dy/piezo/docs/r&d.md

 ## [x] Comments: `//`, `/*` vs `;;`,`(; ;)` ~~`//` is most based choice. `\\` gives many benefits~~ `;;` has same benefits, but least toxic

   1. `;;`
-  * Message: mel is like assembly, expect low-level stuff & reading docs
+  * Message: piezo is like assembly, expect low-level stuff & reading docs
   + ;; make more sense, since ; is separator, and everything behind it doesn't matter
   + `(;` makes more sense as "group with comments", since we use only ( for groups.
   + ;; is less noisy than //